-First, while Statement 10 A remains important from the perspective of ensuring budgetary outlays for Dalits across sectors, in absence of any reference to SCSP, there is no clarity on parameters for assessing the allocations reported by different ministries / departments in this statement.
-The main difference between the SCSP until the last budget and the Statement 10 A presented in this budget, lies in the fact that while SCSP provided a norms-based framework to assess allocations reported by various ministries, Statement 10 A does not do so.
-While the Budget Circular 2017-18 did indicate (i) using Narendra Jadhav Task Force recommendations for earmarking by ministries, and (ii) ensuring the allocations under schemes in SCSP this year are at least maintained at the levels earmarked in 2015-16 (BE) and 2016-17 (BE), how the reporting has actually happened remains unclear.
-Hence, it is thus important that new norms should be developed for reporting in SCSP by various ministries.
+First, while Statement 10A remains important from the perspective of ensuring budgetary outlays for SCs across sectors, in absence of any reference to SCSP, there is no clarity on parameters for assessing the allocations reported by different ministries / departments in this statement.
+The main difference between the SCSP until the last budget and the Statement 10A presented in this budget, lies in the fact that while SCSP provided a norms-based framework to assess allocations reported by various ministries, Statement 10A does not do so.
+While the Budget Circular 2017-18 did indicate (i) using Narendra Jadhav Task Force recommendations for earmarking by ministries, and (ii) ensuring that the allocations under schemes in SCSP this year are maintained at least at the levels earmarked in 2015-16 (BE) and 2016-17 (BE), how the reporting has actually happened remains unclear.
+Hence, it is important that new norms should be developed for reporting in SCSP by various ministries.

-Secondly, the increase in allocations in Statement 10 A is not due to introduction of new schemes for Dalits in this budget.
-It is rather due to, (i) inclusion of certain schemes which were not reporting in SCSP earlier (e.g. Rashtriya Krishi Vikas Yojana, Pradhan Mantri Kaushal Vikas Yojana etc.) and (ii) inclusion of those schemes which were earlier reported under Non-Plan head and were hence not eligible for reporting under the SCSP, which included only Plan expenditure (e.g. Employees Pension Scheme, 1995, Interest Subsidy for Short term credit to farmers etc.), and (iii) inclusion of certain ministries, such as Ministry of Development of North Eastern Region, which were earlier not reporting under SCSP.
+Secondly, the increase in allocations in Statement 10A is not due to introduction of new schemes for SCs in this budget.
+It is rather due to, (i) inclusion of certain schemes which were not reporting in SCSP earlier (e.g. Rashtriya Krishi Vikas Yojana, Pradhan Mantri Kaushal Vikas Yojana etc.) and (ii) inclusion of those schemes which were earlier reported under Non-Plan head and were hence not eligible for reporting under the SCSP, which was applicable only for Plan expenditure (e.g. Employees Pension Scheme, 1995, Interest Subsidy for Short term credit to farmers etc.), and (iii) inclusion of certain ministries, such as Ministry of Development of North Eastern Region, which were earlier not reporting under SCSP.

-Thirdly, analysis of sectoral composition of allocations under Statement 10 A reveals that just five ministries - Rural Development, Human Resource Development, Health and Family Welfare, Agriculture and Farmers Welfare and Social Justice and Empowerment - comprise over 73 percent of the total allocations (Figure 13.2).
-Of this, the nodal department for development of Dalits, DSJE comprises only 10 percent of the total allocation under Statement 10 A.
+Thirdly, analysis of sectoral composition of allocations under Statement 10A reveals that just five ministries - Rural Development, Human Resource Development, Health and Family Welfare, Agriculture and Farmers Welfare and Social Justice and Empowerment - comprise over 73 percent of the total allocations (Figure 13.2).
+Of this, the nodal department for development of SCs, DSJE comprises only 10 percent of the total allocation under Statement 10A.

-Fourthly, there has been an announcement that NITI Aayog (which had stated last year that it is not within its mandate to monitor SCSP) would undertake an outcome based monitoring of SCSP.
-In this regard, the role of the NITI Aayog as well as the DSJE needs to be spelt out more clearly, not just in ensuring outcome based monitoring but also in developing a revised framework of earmarking under SCSP.
+Fourthly, there has been an announcement that NITI Aayog (which had stated last year that it is not within its mandate to monitor SCSP) would undertake an outcome based monitoring of expenditures meant for welfare of Scheduled Castes.
+In this regard, the role of the NITI Aayog as well as the DSJE needs to be spelt out more clearly, not just in ensuring outcome based monitoring of expenditures but also in developing a revised framework of earmarking under SCSP.